null Skip to main content

 1. Finely chop herbs.
 Add herb to a clean, glass jar.

-2. Add liquid to a level that is 2-3 inches above the level of the herb.
-If using alcohol, for herbs that are mostly leaf or flower, use a lower proof alcohol.
-If making a tincture using mostly roots or seeds, use a higher proof alcohol.
+2. Add liquid to a level 2 to 3 inches above the herb.
+If using alcohol and the herb is mostly leaf or flower, use lower-proof alcohol.
+If making a tincture using mostly roots or seeds, use higher-proof alcohol.

 3. Secure lid.

-4. Shake jar and place in a warm, sunny location for 4 - 6 weeks.
+4. Shake jar and place in a warm, sunny location for 4 to 6 weeks.
 Shake daily.

-5. After 6 weeks, remove lid and strain liquid from the herb using the fine mesh strainer, into another clean glass jar.
+5. After 6 weeks, remove lid and strain liquid from the herb through a fine mesh strainer into another clean glass jar.
 Secure lid.

 6. Store in a cool, dark location.
-Tinctures made with alcohol can keep for a minimum of 5 years.
-Tinctures made with vegetable glycerine will keep for 2-3 years.
-Tinctures made with vinegar will keep for at least a year.
+Tinctures made with alcohol keep for a minimum of 5 years.
+Tinctures made with vegetable glycerine keep for 2 to 3 years.
+Tinctures made with vinegar keep for at least a year.

-7. For ease of use, you can fill a glass dropper jar with tincture so you can take by drops.
+7. For ease of use, fill a glass dropper bottle with tincture so you can take it by drops.

 Herbs Commonly Used in Tinctures